 7. These books are replete with historical, geographical and chronological errors.
 In order to accept the Apocrypha one would have to reject the Old Testament narratives.

-8. The Apocryphal doctrines and practices are contrary to the Canon of Scripture.
+8. The Apocryphal doctrines and practices are often contrary to the Canon of Scripture.

 There is some historical insight to be gained from the Apocrypha, since they were written in the time between the Old and New Testaments.
 But extreme caution must be exercised.
 These books weren’t written by the people whose names are mentioned in their titles, and they are neither theologically nor historically accurate.
 You should test the things they say against other reliable sources before accepting them as valid.